-My dear Readers, I am often asked “What news of Oxford, friend?!”
-Well, I thought it about time to move slightly slightly from my own humble and blessed scrawlings to offer up an answer to this very question.
-Here, I present a rising star amongst Oxford’s Glitterati, writing in a local publication I discovered folded underneath the leg of a wobbly wooden table at the university’s esteemed museum of antiquity, in the basement eatery known as the Dank Cafe.
+My dearly devoted Readers, how often I am asked: “What news of Oxford, friend!
+Tell us, won’t you just?”
+Alright, alright, okay, I press pause on my own humble ramblings and offer-up an answer to this very query.
+Here, I present a shooting star amongst Oxford’s Glitterati, a journalist I strongly identify with, delivering the qualities of both intrigue and insight.
+I discovered his writing in a local publication found folded underneath the leg of a wobbly wooden table in Dank Cafe, the basement eatery at the university’s esteemed museum of antiquity.
+Enjoy!
+That’s all that’s really left to say.
+Read-on Reader, and enjoy!

 As anyone familiar with the sprawling shanty town of Oxford, in southerly central England knows, we are the world leaders in traffic congestion.
 Los Angeles?
 Give-us-all-a-break!
 Shanghai?
 A mere tootle around Toyland.
 The dodgems of Rome and Paris?
 The famous Delhi welli?
 No, not if you combined the entire list, would you get within spittoon distance of the plight Oxfordian’s experience, each and every single day of their lives.